 Vaccination for Dog Flu

 Canine influenza (dog flu) is caused by the canine influenza virus (CIV).
 The canine influenza virus is a highly contagious disease that causes a respiratory infection in dogs.
-Although most dogs will only experience a mild course of the disease, some dogs may develop a more serious form of the infection, such as pneumonia.
+Although most dogs will only experience a mild course of the disease, some dogs may develop a more serious form of infection, such as pneumonia.

 There is no specific cure for canine influenza, but treatment for the disease consists of supportive care and alleviation of its symptoms.
 Treatment typically involves preventing/controlling secondary bacterial infections with antibiotics while the disease runs its course.
 Animals that are more severely affected by the disease may also require hospitalization and intravenous fluid therapy.